 The JBL Charge 3 was an outlier in that it has an IPX7 rating and can survive full submersion in water, yet only scored a 5 out of 10 in our portability testing.
 This was due to its size and weight.
 At 28 ounces it's one of the heaviest models we tested, and its 8.4" by 3.5" cylindric body is large enough to be obnoxious in a backpack.

-Somewhat unsurprisingly the two largest speakers we tested, the Harman Kardon Onyx Studio 3 and the JBL Charge 3, took home top honors in our volume testing, both earning a score of 9 out of 10.
+Somewhat unsurprisingly the two largest speakers we tested, the Harman Kardon Onyx Studio 4 and the JBL Charge 3, were towards the top of the volume leaderboard, both earning a score of 9 out of 10.
 These models kept the music sound good even when cranked up high, and could fill even large, open houses with good sound.
-The Onyx Studio 3 has better sound quality and, if anything, was just a tad louder than the Charge 3, so it would be our choice playing music at a noisy backyard barbecue.
+The Onyx Studio 4 has better sound quality and, if anything, was just a tad louder than the Charge 3, so it would be our choice playing music at a noisy backyard barbecue.
 Just remember that it is the least portable speaker of the bunch.

 Despite its relatively tiny stature the UE Boom 2 lived up to its name and did well in our volume testing, picking up a score of 8 out of 10.
 It was easily able to fill an apartment with crisp sounding music, even when that apartment was filled with a bunch of people bouncing around to said music.
-The Bose SoundLink Revolve performed similarly, also scoring an 8.
-It has enough juice to power a small party and more than enough for a group of friends hanging out on the beach.
+The Bose SoundLink Revolve and the Bose SoundLink Color II performed similarly, also scoring an 8.
+They have enough juice to power a small party and more than enough for a group of friends hanging out on the beach.
 The UE Wonderboom produced a similar volume, also scoring an 8 out of 10.

-A triad of models, including the Bose SoundLink Mini II, the SoundLink Color II, and the Beats Pill+, scored 7 out of 10 in this metric.
-Coincidentally these are also the speakers that did best in our sound quality testing.
+A triad of models, including the Sony XB10, the Bose SoundLink Mini II, and the Beats Pill+, scored 7 out of 10 in this metric.
 They are plenty loud to fill an apartment with great sounding audio, even if that is also filled with a group of people talking loudly.
 If that loud talking turned into a raucous dance party, however, these speakers may struggle a bit to play over the din.

-Both the UE Roll 2, the Amazon Tap, and the Bose SoundLink Micro scored 6 out of 10 in our volume testing.
+The UE Roll 2, the Amazon Tap, and the Bose SoundLink Micro scored 6 out of 10 in our volume testing.
 These models still have some oomph to them but completely filling an apartment with sound would be a bit of a stretch, a large hotel or bedroom would be more in their wheelhouse.
-The tap can get a good bit louder than the Roll, but its sound quality degrades to a noticeable but not terrible degree at higher volumes.
+The Tap can get a good bit louder than the Roll, but its sound quality degrades to a noticeable but not terrible degree at higher volumes.
 The Roll's design excels at close listening situations, like strapping it to a backpack or bike handlebars, and is plenty loud enough for those instances.

-At the bottom of our volume testing scoresheet were the Anker SoundCore and the Cambridge SoundWorks Oontz Angle 3 and the Tribit XSound Go.
+At the bottom of our volume testing scoresheet were the Anker Soundcore 2, the Anker SoundCore, the Cambridge SoundWorks Oontz Angle 3 and the Tribit XSound Go.
 All of these models still provide a solid bump up in volume when compared to smartphone built-in speakers but functionally are a good bit quieter than the other speakers we tested (you can crank the volume up really high, but you'll mostly hear static when you do).
 They're great for a couple of friends listening to some relaxing music while sitting on the porch, but they'd struggle to fill an apartment with sound and have trouble cutting through ambient noise.

 Nothing can kill the mood of a gathering more than the music cutting out prematurely, so you'll want to make sure your speaker has enough juice to power you through.
 To test battery life we set each speaker to the same level of sound output, which worked out to about 75% volume for most models, and made them all play the same loop of music over and over until they died.
 We'd tell you which songs we played but at this point we've heard them so much we can't even stand to utter their names…

-The Anker SoundCore really wrecked the curve in our battery life testing.
+Anker really wrecked the curve in our battery life testing.
 The SoundCore 2 and the original SoundCore lasted an astonishing 42 and 41 hours, respectively.
 This was close to double the battery life claimed by the manufacturer.
-Honestly, we were tempted to bust it open and see if there was a little gnome running on a hamster wheel inside.
-This performance earned it a perfect score of 10 out of 10, and sort of precluded any other speaker from actually impressing us in this test.
+Honestly, we were tempted to bust these speakers open and see if there was a little gnome running on a hamster wheel inside.
+This performance earned them a perfect score of 10 out of 10, and sort of precluded any other speaker from actually impressing us in this test.

 The first but distant runner-up in our battery life testing was the JBL Charge 3.
 It lasted what should have been an impressive 30 hours, if we hadn't already been blown away by the SoundCore.
 This admirable performance earned the Charge 3 a score of 9 out of 10.
 The Bose Soundlink Revolve+ also earned a 9 out of 10 after lasting 24 hours.
 Coming in a distant 4th was the UE Wonderboom, which lasted 19.5 hours and scored an 8 out of 10.
 The Tribit XSound Go also earned an 8 out of 10 with a measured battery life of 18.5 hours.
-The Bose SoundLink Revolve and the Bose SoundLink Mini II, Which lasted 18 hours and 17 hours, respectively.
-Both these times are enough to fill all of your waking hours with music.
-As this was appreciably less than our top scorers the SoundLink Revolve and SoundLink Mini only earned scores of 7 out of 10.
+The Bose SoundLink Revolve and the Bose SoundLink Mini II, which lasted 18 hours and 17 hours, respectively, also scored 7.

 Three different models earned a score of 5 out of 10 in this test.
 The Bose SoundLink Color II lasted a respectable 13 hours.
 The Beats Pill+ also survived for 13 hours in our test.
-The UE Boom 2 was slightly behind these models, lasting 12 hours.
+The UE Boom 2 and the Sony XB20 were slightly behind these models, both lasting 12 hours.
 This was slightly disappointing, as the Boom 2 was the only model that lagged significantly behind its manufacturer's claimed battery life (15 hours).
 The Amazon tap earned a score of 4 out of 10 and lasted 8.5 hours in our testing.

 A Note on Ease of Use

 Aesthetically, Bluetooth speakers are probably some of the most diverse tech products around, coming in a myriad of sizes, shapes, and colors.
 Despite this clear diversity it can be incredibly difficult to differentiate these products in terms of their actual, real world performance.
-We hop that our testing result have helped you cut through the confusion and find the perfect speaker for your needs.
+We hope that our testing results have helped you cut through the confusion and find the perfect speaker for your needs.